dsterentyev/infortrend_ds_supinfo_ssd_smart/README.md

 # infortrend_ds_supinfo_ssd_smart

-Utility for parsing diagnostic file of Infortrend DS storage system with information about SSDs used from supportinfo_XXXXXXX.zip file and displaying their main SMART attributes
+Utility for parsing a diagnostic file with information about used SSDs from the file supportinfo_XXXXXXX.zip and displaying their basic SMART attributes

 ## To use it, you need the following: